patacrep/patacrep/readme.md

 Other document are subject to the GNU GPLv2 except if another licence is precised in the header.

+# Python version

+Songbook is compatible with Python 2.7 (no Python3 since [one of the library](http://plastex.sourceforge.net/) we are using is not).

 # Download

 Clone Patacrep repos: